 Strategy 3 – “The Partial Walk in Shower” Using a Pivoting Shower Screen

 This strategy has the smallest opening of the three alternatives discussed – but it still embraces the open contemporary bathroom concept and does the best job of keeping water confined to the showering space.
 The partial walk in shower will use a stationary piece of glass which is attached to a small pivoting shower door.
-An off the shelf system by Fleurco accomplishes this beautifully at a cost effective price.
-The Fleurco shower screen system has a 24” piece of glass and 15” pivoting door which would leave a 9” opening in a 48” wide shower space.
+An off the shelf contemporary acrylic shower pan and glass enclosure system makes this walk in shower possible at a cost effective price.
+This shower screen below has a 24” piece of glass and 15” pivoting door which would leave a 9” opening in a 48” wide shower space.

 Which strategy do you like best?
 Please comment or call the numbers below for tips, advice or a free consultation to turn your vision of a 4’ wide walk in shower into reality.